seidels/TiDeTree-Tutorial/README.md

 <figure>
     <!--a id="fig:download"></a-->
     <img style="width:80%;" src="figures/4-alignment.png">
-    <figcaption>Exemplary data input file in csv format, where every cell in the table shows the editing outcome at a specific target site (column) for a given cell (row).</figcaption>
+    <figcaption>Figure 4: Exemplary data input file in csv format, where every cell in the table shows the editing outcome at a specific target site (column) for a given cell (row).</figcaption>
 </figure>

 TODO Q: What does the entry "0" in cell 2 at site 4 stand for?